MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/error-when-run-exchange-remote-connectivity-analyzer-tool-test-connectivity-office-365-to-authenticate-office-365-must-enter-your-microsoft-account.md

 ---
-title: 'Error when you run the Exchange Remote Connectivity Analyzer tool to test connectivity to Office 365: "To authenticate to Office 365, you must enter your Microsoft account"'
+title: 'Error when you run the Microsoft Remote Connectivity Analyzer tool to test connectivity to Office 365: "To authenticate to Office 365, you must enter your Microsoft account"'
 author: bradhugh
 ms.author: bradhugh
 manager: tpolitis